rahulrameshnair/lcis/README.md

 - Python: 3.9, 3.10
 - OS: Win 10 and 11.

-It has to be further highlighted that these jupyter notebooks were primarily tested in VSCode, and Spyder using the environment cloned from environment.yml.
+All jupyter notebooks were primarily tested in VSCode, and Spyder using environment.yml.
 A conventional browser-based jupyternotebook should also work.

+## How to cite?

+- This latest version of this repository can be always be cited through [Zenodo](https://zenodo.org/records/12200857) DOI: 10.5281/zenodo.12200856
+- Further citation information can be found in citation.cff file.

 ## To Dos in the upcoming versions
 - [ ] Code refractoring
 - [ ] Convert the code to a conventional python package format, and release as a tool
-- [ ] Availability through Pypi
+- [ ] Availability as a package through Pypi
 - [ ] Bulk import of foreground inventories and their dependencies based on the database properties file
 - [ ] Conversion of metadata into a JSON scheme
-- [ ] Optimization of the network drawing from brightway to networkx
+- [ ] Optimization of the database traversal in brightway and handover to Networkx